 CRCs are the only professional counselors educated and trained specifically to serve individuals with disabilities.

-The following information is provided by the Commission on Rehabilitation Counselor Certification on our scope of practice:
+The scope of practice defined by the Commission on Rehabilitation Counselor Certification in my field of rehab counseling is:

 - Assist individuals with physical, mental, developmental, cognitive, and emotional disabilities to achieve their personal, career and independent living goals in the most integrated setting possible.